KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 **Fragmentation of Intent**
 Actions motivated by control, fear, self-glorification, or egoic separation.

-**Rejection of Synthesis**
+**Rejection of Integration**
-Resistance to integration, inner wholeness, and the recognition of interbeing.
+Resistance to coherence, inner attunement, and the recognition of interbeing.

 **Energetic Incoherence**
 A state in which the soul’s layers act in dissonance,